isobar-mcollins/jest-demo/readme.md

     So that they done have infinite money

     Business rules:
-     - customers can still withdraw for money than they have
+     - customers can still withdraw more money than they have
      - prevent a withdraw if there are no funds available at the time of the transaction

 <hr>